-Tennessee stretches from the scenic Great Smoky Mountains of the east to the banks of the Mississippi River in the west.
-Tennessee covers 41,217 square miles, with a 2012 estimated population of 6,456,243 people – with 1,490,081 living in rural Tennessee (USDA-ERS).
+Tennessee covers 41,217 square miles, with a 2014 estimated population of 6,549,352 people – with 1,494,873 living in rural Tennessee (USDA-ERS).
 Nashville is the state capital.
 The state’s largest cities are Memphis, Nashville and Knoxville.
-According to the U.S. Census Bureau, 79.3% of the state’s population is white, 17.0% is Black/African-American, and 4.8% is of Hispanic/Latino origin (2012).
+According to the U.S. Census Bureau, 79.1% of the state’s population is white, 17.0% is Black/African-American, and 4.9% is of Hispanic/Latino origin (2013).

-There are 133 hospitals in Tennessee (Kaiser, 2011), 16 of which are identified by the Flex Monitoring Team as Critical Access Hospitals (June 2013).
-There are 63 Rural Health Clinics in Tennessee (Kaiser, 2012) and 23 Federally Qualified Health Centers provide services at 187 sites in the state (Kaiser, 2011).
+There are 130 hospitals in Tennessee (Kaiser, 2013), 16 of which are identified as Critical Access Hospitals (Flex Team, 9/2015).
+There are 90 Rural Health Clinics in Tennessee (CMS, 2015) and 26 Federally Qualified Health Centers provide services at 187 sites in the state (NACHC, 2013).

 There are more organizations related to Tennessee in the organizations section.